 All limited liability companies (LLCs) in Alaska are required to file Articles of Organization to properly begin operations in the state.
 Corporations have to file the Articles of Incorporation instead.
 This important filing conveys basic information about a limited liability company or corporation such as contact information for your members and your resident agent.
 But for most businesses, change is inevitable.
 When this information does change, it needs to be updated with Alaska’s Secretary of State through an amendment.

-So how do you amend your Articles of Organization or Articles of Incorporation, and when do you need to do so?
+So, how do you amend your Articles of Organization or Articles of Incorporation, and when do you need to do so?
 Let’s look at the process of filing Articles of Amendment in Alaska and how we can help.

 If you need to make changes to an Alaska LLC, we’ll show you how in this section.
-But if you need to make changes to an Alaska corporation, keep scrolling to the section titled, “Amending an Alaska Corporation Articles of Incorporation.”
+But if you need to make changes to an Alaska corporation, keep scrolling to the section titled “Amending an Alaska Corporation Articles of Incorporation.”

 In Alaska, LLCs file the Articles of Organization to start their business.
 Technically, an LLC doesn’t even exist until this form is filed.
 The Articles of Organization asks for a variety of information about your business, including:

 Generally speaking, if you need to make changes to this information, you’ll need to file an amendment.
+However, there are some important exceptions that require a different form:

 Alaska LLCs need to file the Articles of Amendment to make changes to their founding documents.
-But before you dive into the paperwork, it’s helpful to gather the information you need to make your desired changes.
+But before you get into the paperwork, it’s helpful to gather the information you need to make your desired changes.

 Here’s the information you need to include in the Articles of Amendment: